pjlangley/workspace/README.md

 # Workspace

-My best attempt at portable workspace settings when working across Linux & macOS devices.
+My best attempt at portable workspace settings when working on macOS devices.

 Whenever practical, my preference is to work from the command line.
 These workspace settings will reflect that goal of mine.
 I like to explore productivity benefits and pleasant working